leloulight/csci71-FinalProject/README.md

 -	Jenkins job (CSCI_E-71_TaskrMastr_test) is triggered whenever code is pushed to Github repository.
 This is implemented with the help of Jenkins Github plugin.
 -	Downloads code from remote repository on Github, and places it in a local to Jenkins server repository.
 -	Run tests:
-o	Generates test report in Jenkins o	Generates coverage report
+  - Generates test report in Jenkins
+  - Generates coverage report
 -	When tests are successful another Jenkins job is available (CSCI_E-71_TaskrMastr_deploy).
 When triggered application will be deployed to the webserver, and hence publically available.